raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 ```

 The original speed of the message is `0.1`.
 Making the number smaller will make the message scroll more quickly, and making the number larger makes the message scroll more slowly.

++ Perhaps you could leave a nice greeting for the Astronauts who will be working near where the Sense HAT is installed on the ISS?